poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 To "survive and thrive", we need to try to learn about AI as much as we can.
 So hack days like today are very important.
 Let's hack (safely) and learn.

-As technologists, we can then role model using and deploying AI responsibly.
+As technologists, we can then role model using AI as responsibly as possible.
 And we can help in spreading that public clarity that Tristan Harris called for - to help everyone to prepare for, adapt to, and steer the advance of AI.

 To get through this and reach a positive AI future, for ourselves, our organisation and the world - there really is only one way...